EvilRedHorse/sia-name-service/README.md

 }
 ```

-## Redirect to skylink
+## Redirect to publink

-You can automatically redirect to the skylink registered to a `[name].sns` host by:
+You can automatically redirect to the publink registered to a `[name].sns` host by:

 ### Supplying the `[name].sns` host as the context:
 Example Request: